Dancing Brave: Summer

 In The Derby a month later Dancing Brave started favourite, despite concerns about his ability to stay the distance of twelve furlongs.
 Starkey employed exaggerated waiting tactics and Dancing Brave was close to last place entering the home straight.
 Switched to the outside to make his challenge, Dancing Brave accelerated in the last quarter mile, being clocked at 10.3 seconds for the penultimate furlong.
 He failed to catch the leader Shahrastani finishing second by half a length.
 His jockey, Greville Starkey, was widely criticised for his tactics, but he has been defended by others, including Harwood, who pointed out that the race was run at a muddling pace and that Starkey could only have won if he had "cut the horse in half", which as the stable jockey he was unwilling to do.
 Starkey kept the ride for Dancing Brave's next race, Eclipse Stakes at Sandown Park.
 Racing against older horses for the first time he won in "breathtaking style" by four lengths from Triptych and Teleprompter.
 However, when Starkey was injured and unable to ride the horse in the King George VI and Queen Elizabeth Stakes at Ascot he was replaced by Pat Eddery who became the preferred choice in the colt's remaining races.
 The Ascot race saw a rematch between Dancing Brave and Shahrastani.
 Since winning the Derby, Shahrastani had won the Irish Derby by eight lengths and started favourite for the King George.
 Eddery produced Dancing Brave's run earlier than usual, taking him into the lead over a furlong from home and the colt had to be ridden out to hold off Shardari by three-quarters of a length, with Triptych third, Shahrastani fourth and Petoski fifth.
+Eddery reported that Dancing Brave idled in front.